MaximVoronin/rsschool-cv/cv.md

 ## Language:

-English level - A1 (Learning a language with an app Lingualeo)
+English level - A1 (Learning a language with an app Lingualeo, Skyeng)